tomjoht/documentation-theme-jekyll/content/jekyll-docs/content_reuse/conditional_logic.md

 {% endif %}
 ```
 {% endraw %}
-{% endcomment %}

 ## Setting up conditional logic

-Probably the best approach to conditional filtering when you have multiple outputs for different audiences is to use different configuration files.
+Probably the best approach to conditional filtering when you have multiple outputs for different audiences is to use different configuration files, each which specify their own data sources.

 Instead of using _config.yml, create configuration files such as config_gizmo.yml and config_acme.yml.
 (You can delete _config.yml).